SuperOfficeDocs/superoffice-docs/docs/api/contact/entity/get-interests-for-contact-entity.md

 ---
-# Mandatory fields.
-title: list_contact_interests_entity       # (Required) Very important for SEO.
+title: list_contact_interests_entity
-description: How to list all selected interests for a contact using entities # (Required) Important for SEO.
+description: How to list all selected interests for a contact using entities
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
 keywords: interest